rorygleeson/aws-transcribe-iotcore/esp32-device-code/README.md

 We will connect the ESP32 to Arduino IDE using USB serial cable.
 We also use this USB cable to power the ESP32.
 You will need to install the appropriate USB driver for your OS.

-1 	Install the required serial drivers for your device.
+1) Install the required serial USB drivers for your device.
 Some boards use different USB/FTDI chips for interfacing.
 Here are the most commonly used with links to drivers.
 There are plenty of tuorials on the net to help with this.

-2	Open the Arduino IDE and choose File, New to create a new sketch.
+2) Open the Arduino IDE and choose File, New to create a new sketch.

-3	Copy the main .ino file from this repository, esp32code.ino and open this in Arduino.
+3) Copy the main .ino file from this repository, esp32code.ino and open this in Arduino.
 Save it.

-4	Copy the secrets.h from this repository, place into same directory as esp32code.ino
+4) Copy the secrets.h from this repository, place into same directory as esp32code.ino

-5	Update the secrets.h file.
+5) Update the secrets.h file.
 You will need to add the following:

 **THINGNAME**	(Set to the name of the thing created in IoT Core)